How long do I have to pursue my claim?

 What is my claim worth?

 Without detailed medical evidence, it is normally impossible to estimate the value of a case.
 The choice of medical expert is key, as is the work carried out by the solicitor in investigating and assessing the various heads of claim.
-Sheirs Solicitors Ltd works closely with leading rehabilitation units, care assessment agencies, and employment experts to ensure that all past and future losses are included as part of any claim.
+Haymans Solicitors Ltd works closely with leading rehabilitation units, care assessment agencies, and employment experts to ensure that all past and future losses are included as part of any claim.

 Can I be compensated for losses other than personal injury?